-Giving statements to the authorities who are investigating these type of cases is never a good idea and will usually just serve to help them prove their case against you.
-It is always advisable to hire a seasoned sex crime defense attorney as soon as possible and make sure you are honest with them about your involvement and then let them use their experience to guide you through the dangerous waters of a criminal sex crime case.
+Giving statements to the authorities investigating these cases is never a good idea and will usually serve to help them prove their case against you.
+It is always advisable to hire a seasoned sex crime defense attorney as soon as possible.
+Make sure you are honest with them about your involvement and then use their experience to guide you through the dangerous waters of a criminal sex crime case.

-“IT IS NOT MY COMPUTER THAT THE ILLEGAL PORNOGRAPHY WAS FOUND ON AND I KNEW NOTHING ABOUT IT”
+“IT IS NOT MY COMPUTER THAT THE ILLEGAL PORNOGRAPHY WAS FOUND ON, AND I KNEW NOTHING ABOUT IT”

 In other words, even though a computer might be yours, if you are not the one who downloaded the child pornography on there and you did not know it was on your computer, then you are not guilty of the crime of Possession of Child Pornography.

 They will come right to you and ask you if that is your computer and if anyone else uses it.
 Further, they will also ask you if you are the one who downloaded the Child Pornography.
-If you admit to being the only one to use the computer and or or tell them that you are the one who downloaded the illegal content, then you have basically given them the evidence they need to convict you.
+If you admit to being the only one to use the computer and or tell them that you are the one who downloaded the illegal content, then you have given them the evidence they need to convict you.

 “I MISTAKENLY DOWNLOADED CHILD PORNOGRAPHY”

-Another typical defense that I see in these cases is that the person involved says that they downloaded the illegal content by mistake.
-The argument that I see a lot is that the person was looking at legal pornography and somehow stumbled into a site with Child Pornography.
+Another typical defense that I see in these cases is that the person involved says they downloaded the illegal content by mistake.
+The argument that I know a lot is that the person was looking at legal pornography and somehow stumbled into a site with Child Pornography.

 “THAT IS NOT MY DEVICE THAT THE CHILD PORNOGRAPHY WAS FOUND ON”

-The first thing that the authorities have to do when it comes to an investigation of this nature is to be able to trace whom ever they want to target for a Child Pornography case.
-The way they do this is to utilize their computer expertise to be able to trace the IP address of whom ever they suspect of downloading and viewing the illegal content.
+The first thing that the authorities have to do when investigating this nature is to trace whomever they want to target for a Child Pornography case.
+The way they do this is to utilize their computer expertise to trace the IP address of whoever they suspect of downloading and viewing the illegal content.